DIN-Foundation/bcs-ntnu-2021/project-plan.md

 List of tasks which have been thought of, but is lacking details like what needs to be done and when the implementation is supposed to happen.

+Tasks in backlog

 **2. Todo**

 List of tasks that are planned to be implemented in the near future, and have enough details ironed out to make it possible to start the implementation.

+Tasks are moved from Backlog to TODO:
+- After the weekly domain-experts meeting.
+- **or** after an ad-hoc meeting dedicated to a specific task.
+- **or** after the developer has researched/learned something which makes a task "obviously implementable".

 **3. In Progress**